Game Design Challenge

 - Your game must have a game board.

-- Your board must fit within one 11"x17" piece of paper.
+- Your board can be any size or shape, but must fit within one 11"x17" piece of paper.

 - You may have only one board.

 Please adhere to the list above.
+No additional items are allowed.
 We want to see how creative you can be with limited resources.
-Failure to follow the instructions will result in a point penalty.
+Failure to follow the instructions will result in a substantial score penalty.

 Documenting Your Game

-To submit your game you will be documenting your work in a multi-page file.
+To submit your game you will be documenting your work in a single, multi-page file.
 We suggest you create your document in an application like Microsoft Word and save as a .PDF to ensure the formatting is maintained.
+Please do not separate the images from the text.
+We want to see your skills in documenting your process.

 Each page of the documentation is defined below: